 Not Perfect, Better

 I’m sure most of us strive for perfection, especially today with so much input at the touch of a finger that, whether we know it or not, is affecting our sense of self.
-Let’s say we come across a former schoolmate on social media who is sharing their beautiful home in photos.
-If we feel a sense of envy or regret because we don’t live like that, that pesky perfection ideology comes to life and forces us to act it out.
-That could be as simple as cleaning up your home to where you feel it’s never good enough or expecting too much from others and getting angry or upset when they don’t do as you would like them to do.
+Let’s say we come across a former schoolmate on social media who is sharing their beautiful home.
+If we feel a sense of envy or regret because we don’t live like that, the pesky perfection ideology comes to life and forces us to act it out.
+It may be in the form of cleaning up our home to where we feel it’s never good enough, expecting too much from ourselves and others, or getting angry or upset when others don’t do as we would like them to do.

 I grew up feeling bad about myself all the time.
 Anxiety plagued me constantly, worrying I would get in trouble for something or be tormented for no reason.
 When one speaks about “childhood trauma,” it’s assumed all the pain and issues happened as a kid.
-For me, it never stopped when dealing with my family.
+For me, it never stopped.
+And I wonder why I procrastinate, hide, and am so critical of myself.

 That feeling transpired in the Roman Catholic church in our neighborhood, too.
 Getting ready for mass was always a stressful event.
 What to wear?
 Shit, it’s wrinkled.
 I need to iron it!
 I can’t wear these pants.
 What if I have panty lines?
 I had to make sure I looked perfect.
 I always felt eyes upon me.